Lew A. Nelson

-Lewis A. Nelson is a former Northrop chief test pilot who took the T-38 on its maiden flight.
+Lewis A. Nelson was a former Northrop chief test pilot who took the T-38 on its maiden flight.
 He tested the F-89, N-156, the F-5 and the T-38, exceeding Mach 1 in each and also made the first flight of the YA-9A in 1972.
 A recipient of two Distinguished Flying Crosses, the IAS Student Awards and four Air Medals, Nelson is a founding member and Fellow of the Society of Experimental Test Pilots.
 Throughout his career, Nelson logged over 5,000 hours on a variety of aircraft.